keymanapp/keyman/docs/linux/README.md

 There's also an index page (`linux/CodecoverageReports.html`) that links to all three reports.
 You can run
-`linux/build.sh --debug --coverage --report --no-integration test` to create the coverage reports for all three Linux projects and open the index page in the browser.
+`linux/build.sh --debug --coverage --report --open --no-integration test` to create the coverage reports for all three Linux projects and open the index page in the browser.